ReaNAiveD/mdanceio/README.md

 You can fetch models and motions from [模之屋(PlayBox)](https://www.aplaybox.com/), a community sharing character models.

 The project build is likely buggy and unfinished.
-You can try the following model and motion which is tested and working to get started.
+You can try the following model and motion which is tested and welling working to get started.

 - Model: [【原神】砂糖Sucrose](https://www.aplaybox.com/details/model/LXbOVepFhfRw)
     - ◆模型提供：miHoYo